 Motorists drive on the right-hand side of the road in Otranto.
 Even though the rules may be similar to home, it’s always wise to drive with a little extra care in destinations you’ve never been.

 You’ll find plenty of places to park the car in Otranto.
 Even in the busiest areas, you’re likely to score a spot just where you need it.

 As with most cities, the roads are usually busier in the hours before and after work.
 However, with a population of around 4,900, traffic isn’t a big concern in Otranto.

-While cruising through the streets of Otranto, keep in mind that the speed limits range from 50 km/h to 130 km/h.
-Most residential zones are 50 km/h unless signed otherwise.
+While navigating through the streets of Otranto, keep in mind that the speed limits typically range from 50km/h to 130km/h.
+Residential areas are 50km/h unless stated otherwise.

 Normally, one of two things will happen.
 Your car rental company may charge the amount of the fine to your credit card.
 This is the more common practice.
 Or it may pass on your contact details to the relevant local authority so the fine is issued straight to you.